tomsolem/cluster-client/README.md

 ## ☭ Tools

-Rips and trics on using the tools
+Tips and trics on using the tools

 ### Stern